Satellile/yara/readme.md

 To hold the terminal until the ComfyUI queue is empty, run

     yara wait

-While waiting, it will print the number of remaining generations every five minutes.
-It also will estimate (incredibly roughly and naively) the amount of time until all generations are finished.

 This is mostly useful just for halting the terminal until ComfyUI generations are done.
 Often, I disable sleep mode, then chain 'yara wait' with 'yara melatonin'.
 This lets me queue up a bunch of generations, and go leave my computer - when ComfyUI is finished running, sleep mode will be re-enabled, so my computer won't be running needlessly.
 I also might use this to execute other commands once ComfyUI is finished, such as if I want to generate images and train a LorA overnight, but don't want both to be running simultaneously.